vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/permission.md

 All data resources, such as objects, buckets, payment accounts, and groups, require specific permissions to be accessed.
 These authorizations dictate the actions that can be taken by each account.

-Groups are collections of accounts that share the same permissions, allowing them to be handled as a single entity.
+**Note**: Groups are collections of accounts that share the same permissions, allowing them to be handled as a single entity.

 Examples of permissions include:

 * Put, List, Get, Delete, Copy, and Execute data objects;
 * Create, Delete, and List buckets